urbanfox - company logo

 Sennheiser ME66 capsule

-only operational with a Sennheiser K6 power unit
+(only operational with a Sennheiser K6 power unit)

-sennheiser 416 sennheiser me66 beyer mce86
+sennheiser me66

 £600 ex vat